 Morita: “Yes.
-This national park is managed by Ministry of the Environment in an effort to protect the beautiful, natural landscapes representative of Japan.
+This national park is managed by the Ministry of the Environment to protect Japan's beautiful, natural landscapes.
 Aso-Kuju National Park spans Kumamoto and Oita Prefecture, with Mount Aso and Mount Kuju at the center, and covers an area of over 70,000 hectares.”

 Timothy: “So this entire area is a designated national park.
 What are some of its features?”